cwverhey/DICOMwaterequivalent/README.md

 # DICOMwaterequivalent
-This is a python 3 script / program to calculate the water equivalent area (_A<sub>w</sub>_), water equivalent circle diameter (_D<sub>w</sub>_) and area-equivalent diameter, for 16 bit CT DICOM images. _A<sub>w</sub>_ and _D<sub>w</sub>_ consider tissue attenuation, as proposed by AAPM Task Groups 204 and 220 for calculating the patient size for size-specific dose estimates (SSDE) in CT.
-The area-equivalent diameter only describes the patient geometry and could be used as another measurement of patient size, for instance to impute missing BMI data when patient length is available.
+This is a python 3 script / program to calculate the patient's water equivalent area (_A<sub>w</sub>_), water equivalent circle diameter (_D<sub>w</sub>_) and area-equivalent diameter, from 16 bit CT DICOM images.

+_A<sub>w</sub>_ and _D<sub>w</sub>_ consider tissue attenuation as proposed by AAPM Task Groups 204 and 220 for calculating the patient size for size-specific dose estimates (SSDE) in CT.
+The area-equivalent diameter only describes the patient geometry and could be used as another measurement of patient size, in itself or for instance to impute missing BMI data when patient length is available.

 This script can be used as a [Python function](#python-function) or as a [standalone Python script](#standalone-use).